lschallereth/projectMM/README.md

 # projectMM
-Project repository for bioinformatics project about MM
+Project repository for bioinformatics project about ChIP-sequencing analysis in Multiple Myeloma